omar-alnayme/AI-Puzzle/README.md

 # AI-Puzzle
-Puzzle Game with AI search techniques
+Puzzle Game with AI graph search techniques

 Introducing an intuitive app designed for grasping the fundamentals of AI in a straightforward manner.